hackclub/hackclub/workshops/notesToSelf/README.md

 Since this is our first note, we currently don't have any item in local storage.
 For this reason, we'll be initializing the notes object in JavaScript.

 TODO explanation of objects?!?!?!?

+Objects are like tables, in which keys point to values.

 Type this inside `main.js`: